-The system contains several transducers for measurement of water pressure.
-These may be built-in (for direct connection to the system via water pipes) or (where external transducers employed) attached via cables.
+The system contains transducers for measurement of water pressure.
+These may be built-in (for connection to the system via water pipes) or (where external transducers employed for direct connection) attached via cables.

 The system operates from internal batteries or (optional) using an additional external HWM battery unit (see opposite).